Ghost Town USA’s

 2 SITES

-· NEW CENTERVILLE...Now a scattered class D agricultural community at the junction of the Placerville Road and the Pioneerville Road west of Idaho City in the heart of the Boise Basin.
+Idaho City in the heart of the Boise Basin.
 It is just scattered homes, mobile homes and any semblance to a town is gone.

-• OLD CENTERVILLE...Old class B gold mining town on Grimes Creek, three miles north of New Centerville.
-I was told by a local that "You don't want to go there."
+want to go there.”
 It is north of New Centerville on a graded dirt stage road that follows Grimes Creek north to Pioneerville.
-It once had 3000 folks and had a main street lined with all the necessary buildings to support that many folks.
+It once had 3000 people and had a main street lined with all the necessary buildings to support that many folks.
 Only rubble and the cemeteries remain.

 CHESTERFIELD